subtchallenge/transponder_design/README.md

 ## 4. Configuring

 Next, you must configure the XBee in the transmitter.
 This can be accomplished using Digi's XCTU utility and the XBee configuration file provided in this package.

-Plug your XBee into a PC running XCTU through the USB XBee Adapter baord.
-Next, use the XCTU configuration uploading tool to upload the configuration to the XBee that will be installed in the transmitter.
-Once you upload the configuration to the XBee through XCTU, ensure that the encryption key is set to match your team's supplied private encryption key.
+First, download and install the XCTU utility from the [Digi website](https://www.digi.com/products/iot-platform/xctu#productsupport-utilities).
+Next, connect the XBee to the computer using the USB Adapter Board.
+Connect to the XBee in the XCTU software, and make sure that your working mode in XCTU is set to _Configuration Mode_.
+Click on the **Update** button to bring up the Update Firmware dialog.
+There is a link in the dialog that says "Can't find your firmware?
+Click here".
+Click that link to bring up a new window, where you can install firmware from a file.
+Browse to the `XCTU/firmware.xpro` file included in this package, and install it.

+Once the firmware is uploaded, you must load the E-Stop transmitter configuration profile onto the XBee.
+In _Configuration Mode_ in XCTU, click on the **Profile button**, followed by **Apply configuration profile** from the drop down.
+Browse to the `XCTU/profile.xml` file included in this package, and apply it to the XBee.

+Lastly, you must manually set the **Node Identifier (NI)** and **AES Encryption Key (KY)** parameters.
+This can also be done in Configuration Mode in XCTU.
+In the _Addressing_ group, set the **Node Identifier (NI)** parameter to a unique and relevant name for your team's e-stop transmitter.
+Next, under the _Security_ group, change the **AES Encryption Key (KY)** field to match your team's individual encyption key that was assigned to you by DARPA.
+This ensures that your e-stop transmitter will be able to communicate with your systems' e-stop receivers.
+Don't forget to click the **Write** button to save the new parameters to the XBee.

+The XBee is now configured as an E-Stop Transmitter.

+### 4.1: Test Configuration

+You may quickly test the configuration of your E-Stop Transmitter XBee using XCTU.
+Switch to the _Console Mode_ in XCTU, and click on the **Open** button to connect to the Transmitter XBee.
+You will notice a _Send Frames_ groupbox in the lower portion of the window.
+Click on the **Load** button in this groupbox, and browse to the `XCTU/e-stop_frame.xml` file included in this package.
+There will now be a frame titled **e-stop** in the list of available frames to send.
+This frame transmits an Emergency Stop signal.
+You may select the **e-stop** frame in the list, and click on the **Send Selected Frame** button.
+This will immediately transmit an E-Stop command to any E-Stop Receiver XBees that are powered and within line of sight.
+You may use this command to test the functionality of both your transmitter and receivers.

 ## 5. Operation